 Open until September 2014

-Open museum’s upstairs gallery, the exhibit examines the rise and fall of this grassroots organization as it worked to serve the needs of the Elkhart community during the turbulent 1960s and 1970s.
+Open in the museum’s upstairs gallery, the exhibit examines the rise and fall of Elkhart's most well known coffee house!
+This grassroots organization worked to serve the needs of the Elkhart community during the turbulent 1960s and 1970s.
 The coffee house provides a window into this era, allowing visitors to explore the enormous cultural, social, and physical changes that continue to shape the Elkhart community today.

 The exhibit is a result of collaboration between many organizations including the Mennonite Church USA Archives, the Elkhart County Parks Department, the Elkhart County Historical Society, and the Anabaptist Mennonite Biblical Seminary.